Home / U.S. State Travel Guides / U.S. Vacations / U.S. National Parks / U.S. State Highpoints / U.S. Road Trip Planning

 Southern Arizona (including Bisbee, Tombstone, and Tucson)

-O.K.
-Corral, Tombstone - historic gunfight site
+✮ O.K.
+Corral, Tombstone - visit the historic Wild West gunfight site

-Tucson Botanical Gardens, Tucson - beautiful gardens
+✮ Tucson Botanical Gardens, Tucson - features beautiful urban gardens in the heart of the city

 Are you aware of any other 5-star attractions in Arizona?
 If so, please email me at gparsons66@hotmail.com.